KavyaMakaraju/AccessibleLLM/Chatbot/Backend/Accuracy_results/RESULTS.md

+### Documentation

 #### Model
 The model used in this code is the `unsloth/llama-2-7b` model, which is accessed through Hugging Face's `transformers` library.

-### Prompt Input
+#### Prompt Input
+The input to the model consists of conversational prompts formatted with a system prompt.
+Each conversation turn is processed where:
+- The human input is prefixed with "Human: ".
-The prompt sent to the language model (LLM) is a formatted string that includes both the system prompt and the human input.
-The system prompt sets the context and instructions for the model, while the human input represents the user's message.
+- The formatted prompt includes both the system prompt and the human input.

-Example of the formatted prompt:
+Example:
 ```
+Human: Good morning, sir.
+Is there a bank near here?
-You are a conversation AI assistant named Jack that helps other humans in developing their conversational skills.
+System Prompt: You are a conversation AI assistant named Jack that helps other humans in developing their conversational skills.
 You are friendly and truthful and keep the conversation candid.
 Give only a SINGLE response to the human input.

-Human: Good morning, sir.
-Is there a bank near here?
 ```

 #### Output
 The output is the model's generated response to each input prompt.
 The response is formatted to include the model's persona as "Jack" and is expected to be a single, coherent response to the human input.